Louise Darling Medal for Distinguished Achievement in Collection Development in the Health Sciences

-The recipient(s) will be notified in March before the annual meeting at which the presentation will be made.
-The recipient receives an engraved medal and certificate at the association’s annual meeting and a $1,000 cash award after the annual meeting.
-The recipient(s) assume all costs of attending the meeting and the ceremony at which the presentation is made.
+The recipient(s) will be notified in March before the annual conference at which the presentation will be made.
+The recipient receives an engraved medal and certificate at the association’s annual conference and a $1,000 cash award after the annual conference.
+The recipient(s) assume all costs of attending the conference and the ceremony at which the presentation is made.
 If there are no appropriate candidates, the association may elect not to make the award in a given year.

 Ready to Submit a Nomination?

 - Choose the 2021 Darling Award nomination form.